 The resident may terminate their Lease Agreement by providing the LACDA with a written 30-day advance notice as defined in the Lease Agreement.
 The LACDA in its sole discretion, may reinstate the tenancy of a family within 120 days after move-out.
-The resident must have been in good standing with the LACDA.
-Good standing means the resident has demonstrated prompt rent paying habits; the resident has demonstrated and maintained adequate housekeeping standards; the resident has a good overall record since living in public housing.
+The former resident(s) must have been in good standing with the LACDA.
+Good standing means the former resident(s) has demonstrated prompt rent paying habits; the resident has demonstrated and maintained adequate housekeeping standards; the resident has a good overall record since living in public housing.

+The former household must undergo criminal background check in accordance with the Suitability Criteria in Chapter 2.
+Once the LACDA has approved the former resident's request for reinstatement, the LACDA must conduct a full annual income review and will verify tenant provided documents in accordance with HUD's verification requirements.
+The LACDA will then enter into a new Lease Agreement with the returning household.
 Once the LACDA has approved the former resident's request for re-instatement, the LACDA will conduct an annual re-exam and enter into a new Lease Agreement with the family.
 If there is no appropriately sized unit for the household based on the LACDA's occupancy standards, the household must wait until a unit becomes available.